weXsol/Couchbase/README.md

 # See also

-The [Mongrel](https://github.com/weXsol/Mongrel) extension, whioch is the MongoDB driver for eXist-db.
+The [Mongrel](https://github.com/weXsol/Mongrel) extension, which is the MongoDB driver for eXist-db.